hongtao-argmin/hongtao-argmin.github.io/_pages/about.md

   </span><br>
   Our latest works
   <a href="https://arxiv.org/abs/2508.11219" target="_blank"><em>A Convergent Generalized Krylov Subspace Method for Compressed Sensing MRI Reconstruction with Gradient-Driven Denoisers</em></a>
-  (our method reconstructs a clear image within seconds and comes with a well-established convergence analysis) and
+  (our method can reconstruct a clear image within seconds and comes with a well-established convergence analysis) and
   <a href="https://arxiv.org/abs/2307.02043" target="_blank"><em>A Mini-Batch Quasi-Newton Proximal Method for Constrained Total-Variation Nonlinear Image Reconstruction</em></a>
-  (we present an efficient mini-batch method for nonlinear inverse problems with rigorous convergence analysis, and propose an approach to estimate approximate Hessian matrices with noisy gradients; experiments on 3D Optical Diffraction Tomography with real data demonstrate the effectiveness of our approach) are now online!
+  (we present an approach to estimate approximate Hessian matrices with noisy gradients; experiments on 3D Optical Diffraction Tomography with real data demonstrate the effectiveness of our approach) are now online!
 Many thanks to all collaborators.
 </div>